jonathanolson/slither/notes/generation.md

 - How to measure difficulty?
 Certain solvers could report out what they needed to get (but what if it requires a chain of colors?)

+# Importance of Technique

+- Look at what combinations of techniques will solve (completely or %) a random sampling of puzzles.
+  - See which ones are more powerful, and good to learn

 # Puzzle generation

 - Generation: